Waterproof motorcycle trousers can make the difference between having an enjoyable ride or a miserable battle to get to a destination.

 They have a fixed thermal lining, an adjustable waistband and are constructed of Martex and Ballistic material.

-Alongside the tough construction, they have been rated CE A, which is best suited for Urban riding.
+Alongside the rugged construction, they have been rated CE A, which is best suited for Urban riding.

 - Good Value